KIT-Workflows/Structure_creation/README.md

 - `element`: The element of the crystal lattice.
 - `lattice_param`: Lattice parameter (in Angstroms).
 - `cubic`: Indicates if the lattice is cubic.
-- `crystal`: Determines if the structure is crystalline.
-- `kpts`: The dimensions of the k-point grid.

 ## Outputs

-- `structure.yml`: A file with the crystal structure parameters.
+- `structure.xyz`: A file with the crystal structure parameters.